Esri/calcite-design-system/src/components/calcite-input/readme.md

 ### `setFocus() => Promise<void>`

-focus the rendered child element
+Sets focus on the component.

 #### Returns